bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 Do you expect the analytic estimates to be accurate?
 That is, for which metrics, if any, would you want to collect an empirical estimate of the variability if you had time?

 Response:
+**Gross Conversion:**  The probability of enrollment given a click is relatively high (20.625%), and the sample size (3,200 clicks per day) is large.
+For gross conversion, the analytic estimate should be fairly accurate because large sample sizes tend to produce reliable standard deviations when assuming binomial distribution.

-The **Gross Conversion** due to its large sample size and straightforward calculation. **Retention** may benefit from empirical validation given its smaller sample size. **Net Conversion**, with a lower success probability, is more prone to variability, so collecting empirical estimates would provide a more accurate understanding of this metric's variability.
+**Retention** may benefit from empirical validation given its smaller sample size.

+**Net Conversion**, with a lower success probability, is more prone to variability, so collecting empirical estimates would provide a more accurate understanding of this metric's variability.

 ---